sushmangupta/nuxt-content-placeholder/2LP - Shopware Backend Development Essentials/3CO - Configuration and settings/3LU_plugin_base_strucuture.md

 bin/console plugin:create
 ```

-This command will ask you the plugin name, namespace, and more.
+This command will interactively ask you for the plugin name, namespace, and what kind of code should be generated.
 After answering the questions, the CLI will generate the plugin structure for you.

 ```shell